zulip/zulip/docs/testing/manual-testing.md

 ### Composing messages ###

-We have pretty good automated tests for our markdown processor, so manual testing is targeted more to other interactions.
+We have pretty good automated tests for our Markdown processor, so manual testing is targeted more to other interactions.
 For composing a message, pay attention to details like what is automatically populated and where the focus is placed.